Malifaux

 Malifaux is a skirmish-level miniatures wargame created by Wyrd Miniatures in 2009 that simulates gang warfare in the ruins of the eponymous city of Malifaux and its surrounding wilderness.
-The publisher has created several expansions for the game through three editions.
+The publisher has created several expansions for the game through four editions.

 Description

 Malifaux is a tabletop miniatures wargame for two players set in the ruined city of Malifaux, now inhabited by gangs and monsters.
 The setting is Victorian horror steampunk.
 The game box includes instructions, miniatures, terrain tiles that can be glued together to form battle maps, character cards and a "Fate Deck".
 In lieu of dice, the game uses cards from the Fate Deck to generate random numbers.
 Various game mechanics allow players to manipulate its results.

 Each player constructs a team of characters, all of whom have, in addition to standard combat and movement abilities, special powers.
 At the start of the combat, each player is given a random objective for the game, such as assassinating the opposing team leader or controlling certain portions of the game map.

 Each player alternates activating one of their characters, using movement, combat and special powers to inflict damage on opposing characters.